ChaseStewart/MuseumOfBoulderMusic/README.md

 [Chase E. Stewart](https://chasestewart.co) for [Hidden Layer Design](https://hiddenlayerdesign.com)

 # Repository Layout
+`/Hardware/PercussionStation/...` - Hardware layout diagrams for the percussion station.
 `/Software/TestFirmware/...` - Basic Teensy firmware that can take input from a superset of all involved sensors and just print the status of these sensors over serial.
 It also compiles with the TeensyMIDI library and does a sort of minimal no-op involving MIDI (it reads inbound MIDI messages in the loop).

 `/Software/Station1/...` - Firmware for the first MIDI station that just does some basic sensor to MIDI conversion.